rebeccarobb/IndividualProjectProposal/RebeccaRobb_BookProject.md

 2. Import the project as a maven project into your favourite IDE (or run maven on the terminal)
 3. Start Docker engine (Linux) or Docker desktop (Windows or macOS)

-Then, if you want to use Docker, follow one of the approaches below:
+Then, if you want to use Docker, follow one of the 3 approaches below: ( I personally used the third. )

 #### 1. Start locally with only MySQL running in docker